-Horses grazing at Blue Horse Ranch, Photo by Carl Dickens
+Horses grazing at Blue Horse Ranch, Photo by Ellie Dickens

-Transfer of Devleopment Rights (TDR) Program
+Transfer of Development Rights (TDR) Program

 The purpose of the TDR Program is for the conservation of natural, scenic, and/or agricultural qualities of open land, areas of special character or specific historic, cultural or aesthetic value, or environmental protection such as watershed, steep slopes, or floodplains.
 Participation in the TDR Program is voluntary.
+SLDC Section 12.14 outlines the specific requirements and regulations for TDRs.